allen218/AlgorithmDemo30/README.md

 ### Stack

-1. Implement a stack by array.
+1. Implementing a stack by array.
-2. Implement a stack by linked list.
+2. Implementing a stack by linked list.
+3. Simulating a browser with function of forward and back by stack.

 ## Chinese: